Hospital for Special Surgery: Affiliations

 Hospital for Special Surgery is affiliated with the New York-Presbyterian Healthcare System through its affiliation with Weill Cornell Medical College.
 All HSS medical staff are also faculty of Weill Cornell Medical College.
 The hospital is also affiliated with Memorial Sloan Kettering Cancer Center and Rockefeller University.
 HSS Rehabilitation National Network provides patients access to over 1,700 therapy providers across the United States.

-HSS is affiliated with Hospital Serena del Mar in Bogotá, Colombia, and has collaborated with the Santa Fe de Bogotá Foundation to build its orthopedics department.
+HSS is affiliated with University of Miami Health System providing orthopedic and musculoskeletal care at UHealth SoLé Mia.

 In 2006, the International Society of Orthopaedic Centers was founded at Hospital for Special Surgery.
 In 2022, the World Economic Forum selected Hospital for Special Surgery for the public-private coalition known as the Global Coalition for Value in Healthcare.

-Sports Affiliations
+Sports affiliations

 Hospital for Special Surgery is the official hospital and team of physicians to the New York Giants, the New York Knicks, the Brooklyn Nets, the New York Liberty, the New York Mets, the New York Rangers, the New York Red Bulls, Major League Pickleball, the Long Island Nets, the Westchester Knicks, the St. Lucie Mets, the Brooklyn Cyclones, Knicks Gaming, FC Monmouth, and the City University of New York Athletic Conference.

 Hospital for Special Surgery serves as orthopedic consultants for US Youth Soccer, UFC, and the National Basketball Players Association.

 Hospital for Special Surgery is the official hospital of the New York Road Runners and the TCS New York City Marathon.

 Hospital for Special Surgery is designated as a Medical Center of Excellence by the Fédération Internationale de Football Association (FIFA).
 Hospital for Special Surgery is one of three hospitals in the United States to receive this distinction.